 How We Test: Watercooling Components

-One of the challenges with testing individual watercooling components lies not with the component itself, but with maintaining consistency with theremaining pieces comprising the cooling loop.
-For this, we’ve chosen common, dependable watercooling loop hardware which is designed to limit any specific weakness and provide us with a consistent platform in which to isolate testing components.
-You can find our hardware list below.
+One of the challenges with testing individual liquid-cooling components lies not with the component itself, but with maintaining consistency with remaining pieces comprising the cooling loop.
+For this, we’ve chosen common, dependable loop hardware that is designed to limit any specific weakness and provide us with a consistent platform on which to isolate testing components.

 |Reservoir||Swiftech MCP35X/MCP50X rev.2B Acrylic|